arcana-network/docs.arcana/docs/howto/wallet_ui.md

 Pick up one of the providers and click **Proceed**.
 This will bring up the provider-specific user interface.
 Each provider may ask the user to follow country-specific procedures for KYC and list available cryptocurrencies for the selected chain.
 Also, the basic minimum purchase amount for a country or cryptocurrency may vary across countries and providers.

 For example, Transak requires each user to complete KYC by submitting country-specific identification documents.
-Once the verification is complete only then the user can proceed to purchase the cryptocurrency with Transak.
+Once the verification is complete, the user can purchase the cryptocurrency with Transak.
 This verification is a one-time thing and subsequent purchases will not require this additional step.
 The figure below shows an example of a purchase transaction using Transak.

 <img src="/img/an_wallet_fiat_transak.png" width="70%"/>

 Similarly, if the fiat on-ramp provider Ramp Network is chosen, you will see the Ramp UI displaying all the available currencies for the selected chain in the Arcana wallet.
-For the first purchase, you may be required to do KYC formalities as well.
+For the first purchase, you may also be required to do KYC formalities.

 <img src="/img/an_wallet_fiat_rampnetwork.png" width="70%"/>